pybind/pybind11/docs/advanced.rst

 ==============

 This section explains how to pass values that are wrapped in "smart" pointer types with internal reference counting.
-For simpler C++11 unique pointers, please refer to the previous section.
+For the simpler C++11 unique pointers, refer to the previous section.

-The binding generator for classes (:class:`class_`) takes an optional second template type, which denotes a special *holder* type that is used to manage references to the object.
+The binding generator for classes, :class:`class_`, takes an optional second template type, which denotes a special *holder* type that is used to manage references to the object.
 When wrapping a type named ``Type``, the default value of this template parameter is ``std::unique_ptr<Type>``, which means that